Ruelle-Taylor resonances of Anosov actions: Geometric preliminaries

 \subsection{Admissible lifts}

 We want to establish the spectral theory not only for the commuting vector fields $X_A$ that act as first order differential operators on $C^\infty(\mc M)$ but also for first order differential operators on Riemannian vector bundles $E\to\mc M$ which lift the Anosov action. \begin{Def} Let $\mc M$ be a closed manifold with an Anosov action of $\mathbb A\cong \R^\kappa$ and generating map $X$.
 Let $E\to\mc M$ be the complexification of a smooth Riemannian vector bundle over $\mc M$.
-Denote by ${\rm Diff}^1(\M;E)$ the Lie algebra of first order differential operators with smooth coefficients acting on sections of $E$.
+Denote by ${\rm Diff}^1(\M;E)$ the Lie-algebra of first order differential operators with smooth coefficients and scalar principal symbol, acting on sections of $E$.
 Then we call a Lie algebra homomorphism